polymorpher/sms-wallet/miniwallet/devlog/FEATURE_ROLLOUT.md

 * Replace Deployment with [native deployment](https://github.com/polymorpher/sms-wallet/blob/jw-proxy-tmp/miniwallet/deploy/001_deploy_miniWallet.ts) will allow us to remove the unnecessary population of [ADMIN_SLOT](https://github.com/polymorpher/sms-wallet/blob/jw-proxy-tmp/miniwallet/contracts/miniWallet/MiniWallet.sol#L377)
 * Review MiniProxy.sol to ensure that we are happy with this UUPS compliant Proxy.
 If we decide to change the Proxy at a later point we will need to update contract addresses in miniserver and potentially other deployments.
+* Type 2 Transactions
+* Automatic Population of ABI's for miniserver
+* Rewrite of test contracts
+*

 **Future Work**
 * mulit-call functionality for support of multiple transactions such as authorizations.